Countless Music ExperiencesClick on the icons to visit the performer’s music sample libraries

 Mattson and Weaver a long-time Salina folk duo, will rove throughout the Festival.
 Look for them amongst the bustle, or take a break for some of their music in an out-of-the-way shady spot.

 Friends of the River Foundation’s river puppets are on the loose at the Festival.
-Watch for their flowing 25-ft River Puppet, as well as Bella Beaver, Bartholomew Bullfrog, and Mr. Great Blue Heron.
+Watch for their flowing 25-ft River Puppet and Bella Beaver, Bartholomew Bullfrog, Mr. Great Blue Heron, and Edna C. Channel Cat.

 Now celebrating an impressive 137 years, this hometown band plays from the great American songbook and much more.